Sciatica Pain Relief with Physiotherapy – Best Treatment at Physio Climb Physiotherapy Noida Sec 105

 Surgery vs Physiotherapy

-More than 90% of sciatica cases improve without surgery.
+Physiotherapy is recommended unless, more than 90% of sciatica cases improve without surgery:

 – Severe neurological deficit